claydotio/design-assets/game_images_guide.md

 - Dimensions: 900 x 300
 - Required

-### Icon Image
+### Header Image

-Square icon to be used in the Marketplace listings, as well as on device home screens.

-Icons should be completely square and fill the entire frame.
-Rounded corner, circles, and other non-square shapes are forwned upon.
+Large image to be used at the top of detail pages.
+Also known as a "cover," "header," or "hero" graphic.

+It's recommended that this image contain the game's logo/title centered within the safe zone (see guide).

-- Dimensions: 512 x 512
+- Dimensions: 2560 x 420
+- Minimum safe zone (center crop): 746 x 420 (16:9)
-- Required
+- Optional

 ### Achievement Icons